hbenedek/hbenedek/README.md

 ### Hi!

-My name is Ben, I am a data scientist from Hungary.
-I learn Data Science and Financial Engineering in Lausanne (EPFL).
-I am interested in Machine Learning, Statistics, Probability Theory and Graph Theory.
-I do coding in Python, but I am currently learning R, Scala and SQL as well.
-In my freetime, I enjoy playing chess, reading books and hiking.
+My name is Ben, I am Junior Machine Learning Engineer at Visium in Lausanne.
+I am interested in statistics, algorithms, time series and reinforcement learning.
+I do most of my work in Python, but currently I spent a lot of time fighting the compiler in Rust.
+In my freetime, I enjoy playing chess, reading books, and skiing.

 Feel free to contact me at hben.0204[at]gmail.com